Dead Men Talking

 the aftermath clearly dovetailed with his enormous ambitions.
 Within

-their own hands.
-The Roman Republic, which the killers had ostensibly
+own hands.
+The Roman Republic, which the killers had ostensibly hoped

-hoped to preserve, effectively ended with Caesar's murder.
-Power
+to preserve, effectively ended with Caesar's murder.
+Power passed quickly

-passed quickly from the dead dictator to his handpicked successor.
+from the dead dictator to his handpicked successor.
+Caesar's grand-nephew

-Caesar's grand-nephew Octavius was only 19 at the time of his uncle's
+Octavius was only 19 at the time of his uncle's assassination, but as

 Two years later, his dead uncle would be formally deified as "the